PAST2212/domainthreat/README.md

 **Additional**
 - Used public source whoisds (https://www.whoisds.com/newly-registered-domains) has capped quantity of daily registrations to 100.000.
 There are other sources out there.
-- Thresholds are intentional tolerant by default (possible high false positive rate and therefore lower precision) in order to consider degree of freedom in choosing variations of domain names from attacker side more accurate (reduce occurrence of false negatives and therefore better recall rate).
-Change them if you want to match your particular (company) needs.
-I can recommend this article go get a better understanding of recall-precision tradeoff: https://towardsdatascience.com/precision-vs-recall-evaluating-model-performance-in-credit-card-fraud-detection-bb24958b2723
+- Thresholds for similarity modes (wide, standard, close) have been selected carefully.
+The "wide" range has a possible high false positive rate (and therefore lower precision rate) in order to consider degree of freedom in registering different variations of domain names more accurately (reduce occurrence of false negatives and therefore better recall rate).
+Change the thresholds over the different modes if you want to match your needs better.
+I can strongly recommend this article go get a better understanding of recall-precision tradeoff: https://towardsdatascience.com/precision-vs-recall-evaluating-model-performance-in-credit-card-fraud-detection-bb24958b2723
 - A perfect supplement to this wonderful project: https://github.com/elceef/dnstwist
 - Written in Python 3.10
 - Recommended Python Version >= 3.7